Pre-Service Certificate in Education (CertEd) (Education, Training and Skills Sector)

-For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.
+For more information about assessment, including guidance on marking, feedback and plagiarism, please refer to the HE Assessment Policy (section 5) and the programme spec for course-specific information.

 How will the course be delivered?

-The programme includes taught sessions, tutorials, teaching practice experience, visiting speakers, seminars, and a conference at the University of Hull.
+The programme includes taught sessions, tutorials, online, teaching practice experience, visiting speakers, seminars, and a conference at the University of Hull.